Why Computational Audiology ?

 Let’s democratize audiology for persons suffering from hearing loss worldwide.
 Promote FAIR data policies and Open Science initiatives in audiology for researchers and clinicians.
 Create methods to deal with the layers of complexity and enhance interoperability.
 If we work together with all stakeholders involved collaborate on global standards, on a computational infrastructure, and on policies to increase the transparency and responsible use of AI in audiology we can reduce the global burden of hearing loss.

-Read our publication on computational audiology
+Read our publication on computational audiology or check out videos on Computational Audiology TV.

 News & Agenda